STI-Flask-FTW/sti-projet-2/README.md

 ## Authors

-Messenger is made by:
+Messenger Security made by:

-- Diluckshan RAVINDRANATHAN
 - Eric NOËL
-- Moïn DANAI
+- Vincent CANIPEL